The National Council for Education and Human Development

-As leaders in personal philanthropy and fundraising efforts, an annual gift of at least $1,500 is requested, which will be designated to the member’s GSEHD fund of choice.
-Members are also encouraged to consider a major gift commitment, and may take advantage of a variety giving options available, including planned giving and gifts of real estate.
+As leaders in personal philanthropy and fundraising efforts, an annual gift of at least $1,500 is requested.
+The gift will be designated to the member’s GSEHD fund of choice.
+Members are also encouraged to consider a major gift commitment and may take advantage of a variety of giving options, including planned giving and gifts of real estate.

 - Roles & Responsibilities

 - Work to enhance the image, standards, and resources of the Graduate School of Education and Human Development.